JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 can observe would be either `(0.0, 1.0)` or `(2.0, 3.0)`.

-To understand why the behavior may differ with or without `LooselyConsistentValue` interface in the example above, it is important to understand how the compiler can utilize this information.
+To understand why the behavior may differ with or without `LooselyConsistentValue` interface, it is important to understand how the compiler can utilize this information.
 With the `LooselyConsistentValue` interface in place, the compiler/runtime can allocate the array of `Point` objects